 So what does TRAI’s latest consultation paper on OTT say?
 TRAI’s Consultation Paper, 2018 mentions that,

 “OTT players may, without a license, provide the same services as provided by TSPs.
 They do not require permission from any regulatory body or from TSPs.
 There is no requirement of interconnection or for any commercial agreements between OTT providers and TSPs.”

 TRAI only regulates TSPs who provide telecom facilities like PSTN/PLMN/ISDN and is only consulting whether or not to implement any regulatory framework on OTT services.
 There is no law currently in force in India that regulates the use of such services.
-To the extent the OSP uses Indian telecom resources, the OSP needs to make sure that it obtains the same from an authorised telecom service provider.
-The OSP needs to ensure that any internet connection it uses is availed only from an authorised service provider.
+To the extent the OSP uses Indian telecom resources, the OSP needs to make sure that it obtains the same from an authorized telecom service provider.
+The OSP needs to ensure that any internet connection it uses is availed only from an authorized service provider.